 It will help greatly if you take photos of your pieces if there is any doubt; they are always good to have anyway so there is no misunderstanding of what I can or can't do.
 If you send something I can't do anything with after I get all the info from you then I will charge for shipping it back, unless there is a huge misunderstanding or a mistake on my part.

 Please read this 3 times!
 I can cut pieces anywhere from a couple inches across to around 10" in the shortest cross section.
 I can cut them in half or slab to any thickness you want.
 I can polish anything with a flat cut surface, up to about 5" across the longest side.
 I will cut it for you if it isn't cut already.
 I can't polish anything that isn't sliced on a rock saw, or obsidian (it's just too much agony to get it scratch free).
 Slabs that are 1/2" or thicker are OK too (nothing thinner please).
-The equipment I use results in a very flat, very highly polished surface on most materials.
-You can send pieces to polish but if they aren't flat and smooth I can try to cut the face off so I can work with it (there will be an extra charge), but that may not always work.
+The equipment I use results in a very flat, very highly polished surface on most types of rock.
 Almost nothing cut with a tile saw without a vise will be suitable for polishing unless I cut the face off.
 Same goes for saws that are misaligned or have a worn blade.
 If it is a very rough surface, has grooves, chips, and/or isn't flat I will recut it first.
 If I can't then I will send it back.